AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/proofing/reviewing-proofs-within-workfront/create-manage-proof-comments.md

    A green check mark appears in the upper-left corner of the comment and a "Thread resolved" label and message appear below it.
 The user who submitted the comment receives a notification that the comment was resolved.

    <!--
-   A "Thread resolved" label also appears above the
-   <strong>Updates</strong> comment in the Summary.
-For information about the Summary, see
-   <a href="../../../documents/managing-documents/summary-for-documents.md" class="MCXref xref">Summary for documents overview</a>.
+   <p class="preview" data-mc-conditions="QuicksilverOrClassic.Quicksilver,QuicksilverOrClassic.Draft mode">A "Thread resolved" label also appears above the <strong>Updates</strong> comment in the Summary.
+For information about the Summary, see <a href="../../../documents/managing-documents/summary-for-documents.md" class="MCXref xref">Summary for documents overview</a>.</p>
    -->

 ## Reopen a resolved comment